tembo-io/pg_auto_dw/README.md

 FROM auto_dw.source_table()
 WHERE status_code = 'SKIP';
 ```
+> **Note:** Running this code will provide an understanding of which table was skipped along with a high level reason.
+You should see the following output from the status_response: “Source Table was skipped as column(s) need additional context.
+Please run the following SQL query for more information: SELECT schema, table, column, status, status_response FROM auto_dw.source_status_detail() WHERE schema = 'public' AND table = 'customers'.”
 2) **Identify the Root Cause**
 ```SQL
 /* Identify the source table column that caused the problem, understand the issue, and potential solution. */